-According to Cornell University, the reason why their tongues are so rough is because they’re actually covered by tiny barbs, or papillae, which are perfect for removing dirt and other debris from their coats.
+According to Cornell University, the reason why their tongues are so rough is that they’re actually covered by tiny barbs, or papillae, which are perfect for removing dirt and other debris from their coats.
 They’re also perfect for grabbing excess fur and loose hair, which they then swallow.

-However, when a large amount of fur becomes trapped in kitty’s stomach, it gets regurgitated back up in the form of a hairball, or a cat furball.
+However, when a large amount of fur becomes trapped in a kitty’s stomach, it gets regurgitated back up in the form of a hairball, or a cat furball.

 The tell-tale cat hairball symptoms are all very familiar to most cat owners.
-They often include:

 Are Hairballs Dangerous to Cats?

 Yes, hairballs are potentially dangerous to cats.
 Long-haired cat breeds are at greater risk of developing hairballs than their short-haired counterparts.